kelwynOliveira/like-commerce/README.md

 Website: [LiKe Commerce](https://kelwynoliveira.github.io/like-commerce/)

+A simple e-commerce website built to solve a real-world problem: selling personal items during a relocation.

+---

+📚 **Background**
-LiKe is the combination of the first syllables of the names Lídia (my wife) and Kelwyn (myself).
+"LiKe" is a blend of *Lídia* (my wife) and *Kelwyn* (me).

-We are moving from the northern region of Brazil to the south of the country.
-And for that, we want to sell the items we won't take with us in the move.
+We developed this website while preparing to move from the northern to the southern region of Brazil, as a practical solution for selling the items we couldn’t take with us.

-After two weeks with the items available on advertising platforms such as OLX and Facebook Marketplace, we had only a few messages and no deals closed.
+After two weeks listing our items on common ad platforms like OLX and Facebook Marketplace, we had received only a few messages and closed no deals.
+So I decided to build a custom website to improve our chances.

-This website was developed to promote and sell the items we don't want to take with us in our move.
+---

+⚙️ **Tech Stack:**
+- Angular
+- Figma (UI design)
+- GIMP (image editing)

+---

+💡 **Why this matters**
+This project highlights my problem-solving mindset:
+Instead of waiting for solutions, I created one.
+Even small projects like this reflect the way I approach challenges — combining design, coding, and clear objectives.

+---

+📸 **Preview:**
+*(Add a screenshot of your homepage here)*

+---

+🧠 **Status:**
+Archived — this project fulfilled its original real-world purpose.

 [![Home of LiKe Commerce](src/assets/images/Thumb-LikeCommerce.PNG)](https://kelwynoliveira.github.io/like-commerce/)